GabrielSlima/blog/articles/clean-code-objects-data-structures.md

     </p>
     <p>
-        Programs written using this paradigm have global data members and behavior members that can acesses all global members.
-Which means that the behavior members, the subroutines, can operate directly on the main program's data:
+        Programs written using this paradigm have global data members and behavior members that can acesses those global data members.
+Which means that the behavior members, the subroutines, can operate directly on the main program's state:
     </p>
     <img class="post-img" src="../images/clean-code-objects-data-structures/procedural-app" alt="">
     <p>